Frankincense: Essential oil

 The essential oil of frankincense is produced by steam distillation of the tree resin.
 The oil's chemical components are 75% monoterpenes, sesquiterpenes, and ketones.
 Contrary to some commercial claims, steam distilled frankincense oils do not contain the insufficiently volatile boswellic acids (triterpenoids), although they may be present in solvent extractions.
-The chemistry of the essential oil is mainly monoterpenes and sesquiterpenes, such as alpha-pinene, Limonene, alpha-Thujene, and beta-Pinene with small amounts of diterpenoid components being the upper limit in terms of molecular weight.
+The chemistry of the essential oil is mainly monoterpenes and sesquiterpenes, such as A-pinene, limonene, and B-pinene.
+The terpenic smell of frankincense oil is described as "terpenic, incense, peppery, spicy, old wood, woody, pine, resinous, green".

-Essential oils can be diluted and applied to skin or the fragrance can be inhaled.